yortus/asyncawait/README.md

+# More Examples
+The [examples](./examples) folder contains several more examples.
+The [comparison](./comparison) folder is also instructive because it contains a moderately complex algorithm coded in five styles (using plain callbacks, using synchronous-only code, using the `async` library, using the `co` library, and using this `asyncawait` library).

 # What Works with `await`?
 `await` takes a single argument, which can be any of the following (the so-called **awaitables**):